Axelm3sh/CS1C-Project2-iRobots/README.md

 >17.
 After a pamphlet is sent to a perspective customer, the customer list should reflect the fact that the pamphlet was sent.

 >18.
-Produce a customer listing sorted by customer name (at any time) - administrator only
+Produce a customer listing sorted by customer name (at any time) - administrator only//

 >19.
-Produce a customer listing sorted by customer name (at any time) containing only the “key” customers. – administrator only
+Produce a customer listing sorted by customer name (at any time) containing only the “key” customers. – administrator only//